-A: You can buy most marine grade carpet glues in hardware stores or boating shops but for your convenience, you can also opt to buy them from online stores like Amazon.
+A: You can buy most marine-grade carpet glues in hardware stores or boating shops but for your convenience, you can also opt to buy them from online stores like Amazon.
 However, there are risks when choosing to conveniently buy online, like, the glue’s packaging being damaged during transit or spilling.

 Q: What is the difference between solvent-based carpet glue and water-based carpet glue?

-A: Solvent-based boat carpet adhesives are more compatible with surfaces that have protective coating while water-based adhesives are better for untreated surfaces.
-However, solvent-based adhesives can be too harsh on rubber backing of carpets and can, therefore, cause it to deteriorate over time.
+A: Solvent-based boat carpet adhesives are more compatible with surfaces that have a protective coating while water-based adhesives are better for untreated surfaces.
+However, solvent-based adhesives can be too harsh on the rubber backing of carpets and can, therefore, cause it to deteriorate over time.

-Moreover, water-based adhesives are considered less toxic and more environmentally-friendly than solvent-based ones.
+Moreover, water-based adhesives are considered less toxic and more environmentally friendly than solvent-based ones.
 They also tend to last longer but the adhesive needs to evaporate before it bonds properly to the surface which is why it’s not recommended for treated surfaces.